wecodemore/wpstarter/README.md

  - Fork the repo and create a feature/bug-fix branch from `dev` branch.
 For trivial changes you might want to work directly on forked `dev` branch.
  - Send a PR to `dev` branch

+You will find the full description on top of the [issues](issues).
+There are also existing templates that will be used automatically when opening a new issue or pull request.

 # Security Issues

 If you have identified a security issue, please email **giuseppe.mazzapica [at] gmail.com** and do not